The Last of Us (video game): Critical response

 The world and environments of the game drew acclaim from many reviewers.
 Kelly of Computer and Video Games stated that the environments are "large, detailed, and littered with secrets", adding that The Last of Us "masks" its linearity successfully.
 Edge repeated similar remarks, writing that the level design serves the story appropriately.
 Helgeson of Game Informer wrote that the world "effectively and gorgeously [conveys] the loneliness" of the story.
 IGN's Moriarty appreciated the added design elements placed around the game world, such as the hidden notes and letters.
 The plausibility of the infection was commended by Scientific American's Kyle Hill.

 Reviewers praised the use of sound in The Last of Us.
 Eurogamer's Welsh felt that the sound design was significantly better than in other games, while Game Informer's Helgeson dubbed it "amazing".
 Mc Shea of GameSpot stated that the audio added to the effect of the gameplay, particularly when hiding from enemies.
-Kelly of Computer and Video Games found that the environmental audio positively impacted gameplay, and that Gustavo Santaolalla's score was "sparse and delicate".
+Kelly of Computer and Video Games found that the environmental audio positively impacted gameplay and that Gustavo Santaolalla's score was "sparse and delicate".
 Both Game Informer's Helgeson and Destructoid's Sterling called the score "haunting", with the latter finding that it complements the gameplay.

 The graphic depiction of violence in The Last of Us generated substantial commentary from critics.
+Prior to the release of the game, Keith Stuart of The Guardian wrote that the acceptability of the violence would depend on its context within the game.
 Engadget writer Ben Gilbert found the game's persistent focus on combat was "a necessary evil to lead the game's fragile protagonist duo to safety", as opposed to being used as a method to achieve objectives.
 Kotaku's Kirk Hamilton wrote that the violence was "heavy, consequential and necessary", as opposed to gratuitous.
 USgamer's Anthony John Agnello wrote that the game consistently reinforces the negativity associated with violence, intentionally making players feel uncomfortable while in violent combat.
 He stated that the deaths within the game were not unnecessary or unjustified, making the story more powerful.
 Kelly of Computer and Video Games stated that, despite the "incredibly brutal" combat, the violence never felt gratuitous.
+PlayStation Official Magazine's Meikleham echoed remarks that the violence was not gratuitous, instead serving to "convincingly sell" the game's atmosphere.
 Eurogamer's Welsh echoed similar remarks, stating that the violence is not "desensitized or mindless".
 Matt Helgeson of Game Informer observed that the game's violence leads to players questioning the morality of their choices.
 Joystiq's Mitchell wrote that the violence is "designed to be uncomfortable", stating that it contributes to Joel's character.
-Prior to the release of the game, Keith Stuart of The Guardian wrote that the acceptability of the violence would depend on its context within the game.